Episode 1: A town near Louisville, Kentucky, 2014

 “I’m glad you made that so perfectly clear.
 You need practice on making up a good alibi.”

 “Alibi?
 Pistol?
 As far as I know Sunni, this is a library.
 You’re acting like these books need protection.”

 “Look, Mark, this is my house.
 There’s a party which you are obviously dressed for on the other end of this large home.
 What are you doing in the library?”
 Sunni’s voice crescendos a decibel with each word.

 “What are you protecting that your afraid I’m going to harm in here?”

-Sunni lowers her gun as she ponders how to answer his question and not reveal her purpose.
+Sunni lowers her gun.
+To Mark, she appears to be pondering on how to answer his question and not reveal her true purpose.
 When Mark sees the gun barrel drop, he starts to get up.

 “Sit back down, Mark and answer my question.”

 The gun barrel raises and Mark falls with a thud back in the chair disgusted.

 “There’s a party going on way over there,” Sunni unconsciously points to the other end of the mansion with the gun.